colabobio/sciviewer/README.md

 svobj.explore_data()
 ```

 Running the code above will cause the visualizer to appear.
-The umap and expression data can now be provided directly as a [Scanpy AnnData](https://scanpy.readthedocs.io/en/stable/usage-principles.html#anndata) object.
+The umap and expression data can also now be provided directly as a [Scanpy AnnData](https://scanpy.readthedocs.io/en/stable/usage-principles.html#anndata), see below or [tutorials](./tutorials/sciviewer_example_3K_PBMC.ipynb) for details.

 Click the video link below for a ~3 minute tutorial on how to use the visualizer:
 [![Watch the video](https://img.youtube.com/vi/YgvMmvgFFE0/maxresdefault.jpg)](https://youtu.be/YgvMmvgFFE0)

 Note, if you are running Sciviewer from the Jupyter notebook as in the tutorials, you need to load the py5 magic extension before you can start the visualizer